David-McCaig/David-McCaig/README.md

 ## Parts Bin
 https://github.com/David-McCaig/parts-bin

 PartsBin is an online marketplace for buying and selling new and used Mountain bikes and Mountain bike parts.
-The idea is to create an online community where anyone in Ontario can buy and sell Mountain bike gear easily.
-Parts Bin is a fully responsive app with a beautifull UI.
+It is a fully responsive Full Stack app with a beautiful UI.
+The app uses Token based authentication and the ability for users to post ads.
+I'm currently working on a private messaging feature using Sock.IO.

 ![Parts Bin](parts-bin.gif)